adrianadepalma/BII_tutorial/bii_example.md

 similarity in each land-use class with the area of the cell in that land-use class.
 However, because we have a mixed effects model, the *absolute* values are somewhat meaningless.
-Instead, we care about the *relative* values - what is the abundance or compositional similarity *relative* to what we’d find if the whole landscape was still minimally-used primary vegetation.
-So once we have the predictions, we divide by the reference value (the predicted abundance or compositional similarity in minimally-used primary vegetation for the whole cell).
+Instead, we care about the *relative* values – what is the abundance or compositional similarity *relative* to what we’d find if the whole landscape was still minimally-used primary vegetation.
+So once we have the predictions, we divide by the reference value (the predicted abundance or compositional similarity if the whole cell was minimally-used primary vegetation).

 ## Gather land-use rasters